Norm Clark: Early career

+VFL career

-Upon his arrival at Carlton in 1905, his team-mates noticed his exceptional physique and nicknamed him "Hackenschmidt" after the famous strongman and professional wrestler, Georg Hackenschmidt.
+Upon his arrival at Carlton in 1905, his teammates noticed his exceptional physique and nicknamed him "Hackenschmidt" after the famous strongman and professional wrestler Georg Hackenschmidt.

+He played in three consecutive premiership sides for Carlton (1906, 1907, and 1908) and continued until 1912.
+He then captain-coached Brighton in the VFA in 1913 before retiring.

+Coaching

-He played in three consecutive premiership sides for Carlton from 1906–1908 as well as coaching Carlton to back-to-back premierships in 1914–15.
-He was with Charlie Hammond the only 2 people involved in Carlton's first five VFL flags.
+He was playing coach of Carlton in 1912 before moving to Brighton in 1913.
+In 1914 he was back at Carlton and coaching Carlton to back-to-back premierships in 1914–15; he was with Charlie Hammond, the only two people involved in Carlton's first five VFL flags.

-After leaving Carlton at the end of the 1918 season he took up the head coaching role at Richmond.
-In his first season, he took the Tigers to the Grand Final.
-This attained him the rare feat of coaching two separate clubs in VFL Grand Finals.
+After leaving Carlton at the end of the 1918 season, he took up the head coaching role at Richmond.
+In his only season, he took the Tigers to the Grand Final.
+He attained the rare feat of coaching two separate clubs in VFL Grand Finals.

+Clark returned to Carlton in 1920 and coached for two and a half years before resigning in mid-1922.

-Clark was also the coach of VFL sides St Kilda in 1925–26 and North Melbourne in 1931.
+Clark was also the coach of VFL sides St Kilda in 1925–26.

 He was captain-coach of Victorian Football Association (VFA) side Brighton in 1913.
-He coached junior and senior football for seventeen seasons in the VFA, the VFL and the Ringwood Districts Football Association, with four more premierships to his credit by the time he retired after the 1931 season.
+He coached junior and senior football for seventeen seasons in the VFA, the VFL and for Blackburn in the Ringwood Districts Football Association, with four more premierships to his credit by the time he retired after the 1931 season.